BrianMitchL/brianm.me/_posts/2016-09-01-how-to-make-jekyll-site-blog.md

 Woah.

 What's going on here?
-To begin, we using a data file to store authors.
+To begin, we use a data file to store authors.
 This can be found at `_data/authors.yml`.
 Content in this file becomes available to Liquid at `site.data.authors`.
 More info on data files can be found on the [Jekyll data files docs](https://jekyllrb.com/docs/datafiles/).
 We're assigning the `author` variable to `site.data.authors[page.author]`. `page.author` refers to the front matter above, which resolves to `brian`.
-So now `author` contians everything inside of the `brian` object in `_data/authors.yml`.
+So now `author` contains everything inside of the `brian` object in `_data/authors.yml`.
 Inside that file we have:

 ```yaml
 brian: